What is RFID?

 Read more on RFID security for people and assets

 RFID applications are advantageous across a broad range of industries.
-With technology providing new and exciting opportunities for increasing organisational, financial, and operational performance.
+Technology provides new and exciting opportunities for increasing organisational, financial, and operational performance.

 - School and educational assets